 - Full Year

 - Be of Junior or Senior year standing at the start of the program

 To apply, Northwestern students must:

 - Fall/Full Year applicants must complete an NU Study Abroad Application by January 15th.
 In addition, applicants must interview in Italian with Professor Tom Simpson from the Department of French and Italian before the January 15th deadline.

-- Students must have at least a B average GPA in all Italian courses
+- At least a B average overall and in all Italian courses